Zebiano/piradio/README.md

 	- In case you have your songs downloaded already and just want to play them, put them inside the piradio/music folder.
 Keep in mind that the PiRadio only reads `.wav` files (not `.mp3`).
 That being said, there's an option that lets you convert `.mp3` into `.wav` covered in the next example.
 I don't recommend trying to convert the files yourself, there's a slight chance that the PiRadio doesn't recognize them only to say they're corrupted.

 3. Convert `.mp3` to `.wav`
 	- Here you can convert songs manually.
 Simply put your .mp3 files into the downloads folder inside /piradio/music and choose this option to start converting.
-If there's no downloads folder, create one yourself please and name it “downloads”.
+If there's no downloads folder, create one yourself and name it “downloads”.
 After converting, the `.wav` files will automatically be moved into the /piradio/music folder.
 There you can order them the way you want.

 ## To-dos: